Meet the Interchangers: Eve Brennan

 Interchange’s organisational powerhouse, Eve Brennan, is the personification of order and harmony.

 As Finance and Operations Director, Eve juggles many responsibilities flawlessly.
-Whether it be budget creation, resource management, recruitment, legal or supplier management, you name it – She has it covered.
+Whether it be budget creation, resource management, recruitment, legal matters or supplier management, you name it – she has it covered.

 Eve keeps her finger on the pulse, constantly developing new strategies, processes and workflows to maintain Interchange’s effective and creative operating rhythm.

 We had the opportunity to spend some time with Eve to discuss how fate brought her to Interchange, her childhood dream of becoming an electrician, and her irrational fear of cascading plants.

 I’ve had a really varied work experience actually!
 I started in events management when I was 14 years old, running kids parties and managing a team of other teenagers.
 I used to direct the team and ensure that they were organised and had everything they needed to run their parties effectively.
 So, I suppose you could say I had a natural inclination and talent for organisation and managing a team.